jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 FAST FORTH knows two kinds of words :

-    low level assembly words starting with CODE <name> and end with ENDCODE.
+    low level assembly words starting with CODE <name> and ended with ENDCODE.

-    high level FORTH words beginning with : <name> and end with ;
+    high level FORTH words beginning with : <name> and ended with ;

 Examples